 A source that La Canfora described as “a top personnel evaluator with a proven track record” claimed that Bain’s arm length doesn’t tell the real story of his body type.
 Another evaluator asserted his focus on Bain’s wingspan differential or ape index, a measurement that focuses on arm length in proportion to the rest of a player’s body by subtracting their height from the combined length of their arms.
 Another stated plainly that “his arms are not going to be a problem.”

-Multiple of the evaluators La Canfora communicated with thought Bain stood as good a chance as any of the other top picks at landing in the No. 2 overall slot.
-They point to Bain’s maturity while at the same time valuing how much younger he is than other top pass rushers who utilized the transfer portal in college.
-There appears to be a growing sense that the people making Draft Day decisions prize Bain more than those who specialize in mock drafts, as Canfora puts it.
+Multiple evaluators La Canfora communicated with thought Bain stood as good a chance as any of the other top few picks at landing in the No. 2 overall slot.
+They pointed to Bain’s maturity while at the same time valuing how much younger he is than other top pass rushers who utilized the transfer portal in college.
+There appears to be a growing sense that the people making Draft Day decisions prize Bain more than those who specialize in mock drafts, as La Canfora puts it.

-With just over a month to go until the 2026 NFL Draft, Bain has predictions spanning from No. 2 to No. 9 from the above two sources alone.
-Regardless of the potential for varying opinions, it seems even his biggest detractors don’t have Bain falling very far past the top 10.
+With just over a month to go until the 2026 NFL Draft, utilizing only the two sources above, the NFL-media disconnect on Bain spans seven draft picks — from No. 2 to No. 9.
+Regardless of the potential for varying opinions, it seems even his biggest detractors don’t have Bain falling very far past the top 10, if that far at all.
 Somebody will be taking a chance on the Miami product on Day 1 of the draft.
 It only remains to be seen how far into the first round that will happen.

 I think he’s going to be at least very good as a pro.
 The arm length thing is a little worrisome just because it’s such an outlier, but I think there’s very little chance he busts unless he gets bad injury luck.
 He’s just too strong, too powerful.
 It’s like Jared Verse was.
 When an edge rusher looks like a man among boys in college, even against the best competition, and he has actual pass rushing skills, that’s probably going to translate.
 And he isn’t even 22 yet.
 Sign me up.